-During the course of this 12 month project funded by Farming The Future we worked with Sustain, Capital Growth (London), Bristol Food Producers (Bristol), Glasgow Community Food Network (Glasgow) and ShefFood (Sheffield) to develop new opportunities for peri urban farming in each city.
+During the course of this initially 12 month long project funded by Farming The Future we worked with Sustain, Capital Growth (London), Bristol Food Producers (Bristol), Glasgow Community Food Network (Glasgow) and ShefFood (Sheffield) to develop new opportunities for peri urban farming in each city.

 We worked with project partners to understand the barriers they face, identify land opportunities and local actions, and develop national policy to enable agroecological farming at the edge of cities as part of a green economic recovery.